J0rgeSerran0/Flutter-Samples/README.md

 - `Switch Cover Button`
 - `Text Field Search Box`

-## Very simple samples
+---

+## Quick Templates

-### Simple Sample without AppBar
+### Template without AppBar
-> This is a very simple sample of a Flutter app, in a black screen.
+> This is a template of a Flutter app with a black screen.
 You can use it as a canvas of a blank app

 ```dart
 import 'package:flutter/material.dart';